 What are the Best Guitar for 3, 8, and 12 Year Olds?

-This is the question I am consistently being asked.
+As a music teacher and guitar lesson instructor for over 10 years, this has been the question I have been consistently asked.
 Let’s face it, most guitars for kids are junk.

 They really are.
 The majority of guitar brands make “kids” guitars in one of two ways: